-- Tests will be conducted in classrooms and the group rooms around the school including the Art Studio. - Normal timetable is changed for all Year 6 pupils. - Additional or extended breaks. - Additional staff will be deployed to support children. - 'SATs breakfast' an early morning breakfast treat provided for the children from 8:25 - 8:40 each morning of the SATs.
+- Tests will be conducted in classrooms and the group rooms around the school including the art room. - Normal timetable is changed for all Year 6 pupils. - Additional or extended breaks. - Additional staff will be deployed to support children.

-MONDAY English Grammar, Punctuation and Spelling [SPAG]
+MONDAY English Grammar, Punctuation and Spelling